steptosky/sts-sem-version/readme.md

-# Cross-platform header only C++ Library for working with Semantic Versioning.
+# Cross-platform header only C++ library for working with Semantic Versioning.

 | CI        | master | develop | last commit |